davnig/crossway/README.md

 # Crossway multiplayer game

-This is a simple multiplayer version of the Crossway game.
+This is a simple command-line multiplayer version of the Crossway game.